Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

     Notice that we are using our configuration data by importing the JWT_SECRET from our config file.
 This is passed to the decode function so that it knows what secrect to use for decoding.

-    Copy the code to auth/endpoints.py
+    The 'decode_refresh_token' does exactly the same but it passes a different secret to 'decode_auth_token' Copy the code to auth/endpoints.py

-Now let's move on to our core authentication code.
+Now let's move on to our core authentication code in auth/core.py

-We'll start from literally from the top.
+We'll start literally from the top.

 ```python
 # -*- coding: utf-8 -*-